roman-milk/roman-milk.github.io/susans-story.md

+===

- ****** Susan's Story Ch.
-05 ****** bydawn1958© Susan shivered and shook all the way home.
+Susan shivered and shook all the way home.
 She wasn't sure if it was from all the drastic events with her blackmailing student or it was really the cool, night air.
 Panic set in once she parked the car in the garage.
 Susan stared off into space for a couple of minutes before going in to face her husband.
 She could not think of an easy way to explain what happened to Jay so that he would forgive her.

  THE END OF PART 5